-With most major cities expected to reach temperatures above 30 degrees on Friday, it's more important than ever to beat the heat and stay healthy this Australia Day.
+With many major cities expected to reach temperatures above 30 degrees on Saturday, it's more important than ever to beat the heat and stay healthy this Australia Day long weekend.

 Follow these handy and practical tips to ensure you enjoy the sun and snags, while avoiding any alcohol-related misadventure or dodgy prawn issues.